In Depth Baby Product Reviews Led by a Pediatrician

 Weight and Folded Size

-The Expedition is 18,401 cubic inches when folded, which is on the larger side but still below the average of 18,900, and it could be reduced slightly by removing the front wheel.
+The Expedition is 18,401 cubic inches when folded.
+It could be reduced slightly by removing the front wheel.

 baby trend expedition double - these little expedition passengers include a 2.5 year old, that is...